GoSecure/pyrdp/README.md

 ## Supported Systems
-PyRDP should work on Python 3.6 and up.
+PyRDP should work on Python 3.6 and up on the x86-64, ARM and ARM64 platforms.

-This tool has been tested to work on Python 3.6 on Linux (Ubuntu 18.04) and Windows (See section [Installing on Windows](#installing-on-windows)).
-It has not been tested on OSX.
+This tool has been tested to work on Python 3.6 on Linux (Ubuntu 18.04), Raspberry Pi and Windows (see section [Installing on Windows](#installing-on-windows)).
+It has not been tested on macOS.

 ## Installing